rgeurgas/TOSAddon/hiddenstamps/README.md

 # hiddenstamps
-Displays current progress on hidden stamp missions for the "Stamp Tour" event.
+Type /hiddenstamps in chat to display current progress on hidden stamp missions for the "Stamp Tour" event.